 Each type of exercise helps a different part of your body.

 Cardio strengthens your heart and lungs, improves blood flow, and builds endurance.
-Strength training helps you maintain muscle, protects your bones, and supports a healthy metabolism.
-Flexibility and mobility exercises support your joints, lower your risk of injury, and help you move easily as you get older.
+Strength training helps you keep muscle, protects your bones, and supports a healthy metabolism, which is how many calories your body burns at rest.

-When you focus on just one type, you build strength in some areas but leave gaps in others.
-Runners often have excellent cardiovascular and respiratory fitness but lose muscle mass over time, especially in the upper body.
-People who only lift weights might build impressive strength but neglect heart health and flexibility.
-Even dedicated yoga practitioners can miss the bone-building benefits of resistance training.
+Runners often have excellent heart and lung fitness but may lose muscle mass over time, especially in the upper body.
+People who only lift weights might build impressive strength but miss out on heart health and flexibility.
+Even dedicated yoga practitioners can miss the bone-building benefits of resistance exercises.

 1. Cardio for Heart Health and Endurance

 Cardio exercise strengthens your heart and lungs, helping your body deliver oxygen to your muscles and organs more efficiently.
-It also helps control blood pressure, reduce inflammation, and maintain healthy blood sugar levels.
-Over time, these benefits add up.
-Good heart and lung fitness are among the best signs of a longer life.
+It also helps control

-This might seem like a lot, but it’s about 30 minutes, five days a week.
-A brisk walk at lunch counts, as does a 25-minute jog three times a week or a longer bike ride on the weekend with shorter sessions during the week.
-You don’t have to run marathons.
-Being consistent matters more than pushing yourself to the limit.
+This might sound like a lot, but it works out to about 30 minutes per day, five days a week.
+A brisk walk at lunch counts.
+So does a 25-minute jog three times a week or a longer

 2. Strength Training for Muscle and Bone

-After age 30, you naturally begin to lose muscle mass.
-This process, called sarcopenia, speeds up as you get older.
-Less muscle means a slower metabolism, weaker bones, and a higher risk of falls and broken bones.
-Strength training slows this down.
-It builds and maintains your muscles, which protects your bones and helps your metabolism work well.
+sarcopenia, speeds up as you get older.
+Having less muscle means your metabolism slows down, your bones weaken, and your risk of falls and broken bones increases.
+Strength training helps slow this process.
+It builds and maintains your muscles, which protects your bones and keeps your metabolism healthy.

 3. Flexibility and Mobility for Movement Quality

-You don’t need long sessions.
-Even 10 to 15 minutes of stretching or mobility work a few times a week makes a difference.
-You can do a short yoga routine in the morning, stretch after your run, or spend 10 minutes on mobility drills on your rest days.
-Many people find it easier to add this type of movement to the end of their cardio or strength sessions rather than treating it as a separate activity.
+You do not need long sessions.
+Even 10 to 15 minutes of stretching or mobility work a few times a week can make a difference.
+You can do a short yoga routine in the morning, stretch after your run, or spend 10 minutes on joint movements during your rest days.

 What a Balanced Weekly Mix Actually Looks Like